-Twenty five town houses (amassed over time by the grandson of Pulitzer Prize founder Joseph Pulitzer) were joined together in the '60s to create the city's first five-star hotel.
-A massive refurbishment helmed by creative director (and Tom Dixon protégé) Jacu Strauss and Dutch garden architects Copijn in 2015-16 resulted in a fun and fabulous series of suites, gathering spaces, and manicured outdoor spaces that are elegant and playful.
+Twenty five town houses (amassed over time by the grandson of Pulitzer Prize founder Joseph Pulitzer) were joined together in the 1960s to create the city's first five-star hotel.
+A massive refurbishment at the hands of the Lore Group hoteliers, helmed by creative director (and Tom Dixon protégé) Jacu Strauss and Dutch garden architects Copijn in 2015-16, resulted in a fun and fabulous series of suites, gathering spaces, and manicured outdoor spaces that are elegant and playful.

-The glam address includes a sumptuous bar (excellent lighting, more brass and velvet) and beautiful restaurant for adult socializing.
-But my travel companion was a toddler and had little use for expertly crafted cocktails by candle light.
+The glam address includes a sumptuous bar (excellent lighting, more brass and velvet) and a beautiful restaurant for adult socializing.
+Too bad my travel companion was a toddler with little interest in expertly crafted cocktails sipped by candle light.
 Nevertheless, the hotel proved to be a great place to parent for a few reasons: Watching boat traffic from our bedroom window served as late-night entertainment for my jetlagged babe.
-The tiny fried meatballs (bitterballen) from the cafe proved to be a perfect kid-size snack.
+The tiny fried meatballs (bitterballen) from the cafe proved to be a perfect, kid-size snack.
 Then there was the discovery of a lovely interior courtyard with cocoon swings and large wooden rocking horses.
 A truly hidden gem.
 My girl was over the moon.
 So was I.

-Two rows of back-to-back canal houses overlook central canals Keizersgracht and Prinsengracht.
+Two rows of back-to-back canal houses overlook the central canals Keizersgracht and Prinsengracht.

 Intelligent design with a grin.
 The quirkiness feels very Dutch and very authentic.